Przemyslaw11/Data_Science_Technical_Debrief/README.md

-# Data Science Intern - 2023 Summer Internship Program - CR
+# Data Science Intern Technical Debrief

-Problem Statement:
+# Problem Statement:
 Suppose you're trying to help a company determine which computers to purchase.
 The company has been able to

 pull utilization data by employee that classifies users into 3 bins, depending on how much they use their computer in